 We asked the experts for their most recommended foods for an energized start to the day.

-- Bananas: A source of complex carbs, potassium, and vitamin B6, bananas are one of the most nutritious foods to kick-start your morning.
+- Bananas: A source of complex carbs, potassium, and vitamin B6, bananas are among the most nutritious foods to kick-start your morning.
 B6 is used in energy metabolism and complex carbs, which break down to glucose as sugar for energy.

 - Chia Seeds: Dating back to the Aztecs and Mayans, chia seeds were revered for their ability to provide sustainable energy.
 A one-ounce (two tablespoons) serving of chia seeds contains 11 grams of fiber, 4 grams of protein, and 12 grams of carbs.
 Due to their high soluble fiber content, chia seeds can absorb up to 10–12 times their weight in water, making chia seed pudding a satiating breakfast option.